remind101/empire/docs/README.md

 As of now, the two major dependencies are:

-- Amazon's EC2 Container Service
+- Amazon's EC2 Container Service (ECS)
 - A postgres database (which we tend to use RDS for, simplifying management even more)

+As well, Empire itself is meant to be simple.
+Once an application has been handed to ECS, Empire lets ECS manage it entirely, taking a hands off approach.
+It doesn't attempt to modify the application unless someone asks it to (ie: scaling up, modifying environment variables, or deploying a new release).

 ### Failure Resiliency